jesusruiz25/Friday-Quiet---Internal-Release-v1.0/README.md

-# Friday Quiet - Internal Release v1.0
+# The Friday Shift v1.0

 A calm, modern, animated single-page site for celebrating the quiet moments at the end of the week.